viniciusban/awesomemess.com/index.md

   - You do not grow when you are comfortable
   - If we knew what we were doing, it would not be called research, would it? — A. Einstein
   - Baby steps, baby
-  - Forget the mistake.
-Remember the lesson
+  - Remember your mistakes, but do not dare to forget the lessons learned
   - The quality of your thinking determines the quality of your life — A. R. Bernard
   - Have your own opinion, but listen to the others
   - Why so many big guys in the programming industry are using Ruby?